adrientermini/todo-app/README.md

-# TODO's Manager Project - Full simple web app - API Rest & Frontend
+# :white_check_mark: TODO's Manager Project - Full simple web app - API Rest & Frontend

 *UI available in :fr: only (:globe_with_meridians: i18n coming soon!)*

 ![screenshot](screenshot.png "Preview")

-## Description
+## :memo: Description

 This is a simple web app that allows the user to manage a todo list.